 The punishment depends on the age of the defendant.
 If the defendant is over 18 years of age, he commits a second-degree felony.
 This crime is ranked as a level 4 under the Florida Criminal Punishment Code.

 If the defendant is under 18, he commits a third-degree felony punishable up to 5 years in prison and a $5,000 fine.
 This crime is ranked as level 5 under the Florida Criminal Punishment Code.Contact the Law Office of Roger P. Foley, P.A.

-If you have been charged with this crime, call our law offices to schedule a free initial consultation with one of our Palm Beach County Cyber Lewd Act Attorneys.
+If you have been charged with this crime, call our law offices to schedule a free 20 minute phone consultation with one of our Palm Beach County Cyber Lewd Act Attorneys.
 These types of cases can be defended, so we need to talk to you to find out your version of the story.
 We will craft a defense strategy from those facts.
 We will find out what evidence the prosecutor has against you and what the police officers and witnesses observed regarding the situation.
 All this evidence will be used to negotiate with the prosecutor to have the charges dropped.
 In the event the evidence against you is great, our Palm Beach County Cyber Lewd Act Attorneys won’t throw in the towel.
 We can take your case to trial or negotiate a plea deal.
 Whatever happens, know that we will be there to fight to get you the best solution.